The StockBrokers.com 2017 Brokerage Review

 assessed 16 different brokers over six months.
 This review compares Fidelity Investments vs SogoTrade.
 Is Fidelity Investments or SogoTrade a better online broker?

 First, we will make a comparison of the stock and option trading fees for trading with both brokers.
 SogoTrade charges $5.00 per stock trade which is $0.05 more than Fidelity Investments which charges customers $4.95 per trade.
 For options trading, SogoTrade has a base fee of $5.00, and Fidelity Investments a base fee of $4.95.
 Option contracts are pricier at Fidelity Investments, costing $0.65 versus $0.50 at SogoTrade.
 Note that some brokers charge a per-share fee instead of a flat-fee commission.
 For a full breakdown of commissions, read our online broker reviews

-Next to commission rates, being able to trade the instrument you want is important.
-Fidelity Investments and SogoTrade provide clients with Stock Trading, Options Trading and Mutual Funds.
-Looking at mutual funds, SogoTrade trails Fidelity Investments by 982.00 total funds, with Fidelity Investments offering 13204 and SogoTrade offering 12222.
-Commission free ETFs also should not be forgotten, Fidelity Investments offers 91 versus SogoTrade's total of 0.
+For our next comparison of these two brokers, being able to trade the way you want is a must.
+Fidelity Investments alongside SogoTrade offer clients Stock Trading, Options Trading and Mutual Funds.
+When it comes to mutual funds, SogoTrade trails Fidelity Investments by 982.00 total mutual funds, with Fidelity Investments offering 13204 and SogoTrade offering 12222.
+Commission free ETFs can also be a nice plus, Fidelity Investments offers 91 commission free ETFs versus SogoTrade's total of 0.